-Next, we generate forecasts of GDP growth using both sets of evolved indicators and evaluate their predictive performance in an out-of-sample forecasting comparison for the period 2014:Q2 to 2016:Q3.
+Next, we analyse the predictive performance of these evolved economic indicators in an out-of-sample forecasting comparison for the period 2014:Q2 to 2016:Q3.
 With this aim we compute several measures of prediction accuracy.
 First, the mean absolute error (MAE), the root mean square error (RMSE), and the mean absolute percentage error (MAPE) in order to assess the predictive content in terms of forecast accuracy.
+Second, we compute the mean absolute scaled error (MASE) and the percentage of periods with lower absolute error (PLAE) to compare the forecasting performance to a baseline model.